Tax Frequently Asked Questions

 If your F-2 or J-2 spouse or dependents did not earn any income in 2023 and you used Sprintax to complete your federal and state tax forms, the software will help you complete a Form 8843 for your spouse and each dependent.

-If your J-2 spouse or dependents earned income in 2023, they can use the same code the J-1 status holder received and should refer to the OGS Tax Filing Instructions page (new window) to prepare their federal and state tax returns.
+If your J-2 spouse or dependents earned income in 2023, they can use the same code the J-1 status holder received and should refer to the OGS Tax Filing Instructions page to prepare their federal and state tax returns.

 It depends.